JitterSystems/ShadowNet/README.md

 10. Volatile Memory & Entropy Scrambling

-Entropy Harvesting: Restarts haveged to ensure the system has maximum randomness for encryption keys.

 Memory Purge: Upon deactivation, the script drops system caches and clears volatile metadata, leaving no "residue" of the session in RAM.